Melpar: History

 The decision to move to the country was made more than ten years before the "circumferential highway" was completed, and more than 15 years before a shopping mall now known as Tysons Corner Center was built at Tyson's Corner.
 Later known as the Capital Beltway, this highway led to the term beltway bandits for the contracting firms that later proliferated.

 Melpar linked production facilities to its scientific and engineering capabilities.
-The company won two large contracts for B-58 aircraft electronics and Minuteman missile guidance components, requiring a buildup of manufacturing plants and an associated technical work force in the Washington area.
+The company won two large contracts for B-58 aircraft electronics and Minuteman missile guidance components, requiring a buildup of manufacturing plants and an associated technical workforce in the Washington area.
 These facilities enabled scientists to test their laboratory research with prototype hardware.
 By 1960 the company assembled products such as missile equipment, flight simulators, radar beacons, fuses, data processing equipment, communications, antennas, electronic countermeasure and reconnaissance systems.

 Managing manufacturing programs presented a different set of challenges.
 Since Washington did not have a workforce of electronic technicians Melpar had to build and train one.
 The Minuteman production line required 1,800 people and as many as 130 were hired in a single day.
 Technology schools such as the Capitol Radio Engineering Institute expanded to help train designers and draftsmen to build products for space and missile programs.
 Universities conducted technical courses in Melpar's facilities for employees on their own time, in programs praised by the Secretary of Education.
 Melpar instituted tuition-reimbursement policies with incentives for high grades in technical courses.
 Positions for minorities and females opened at unprecedented levels.

 During this time the company also pioneered manufacturing technology.
 Unlike today when existing commercial off-the-shelf technology is available, manufacturing had to translate ideas quickly into producible reality.
-Intense development occurred in areas of microelectronics technology such as fabrication and layout of miniature circuits, and use of thin film devices and plastic components.
+Intense development occurred in areas of microelectronics technology such as the fabrication and layout of miniature circuits, and the use of thin film devices and plastic components.
 Processes such as welding, plating, soldering and automatic component insertion were studied and improved.

 Melpar's manufacturing engineers often found themselves writing engineering process documents that eventually became the government standard.